Attorney Serving Victims of Tractor-Trailer Crashes in Gallatin

 Hold Negligent Tractor-Trailer Drivers and Companies Accountable

 Since commercial vehicles can weigh 80,000 pounds, they can cause catastrophic injuries to others on the road.
-If you are hurt in this type of crash, or by a similar event, you may be able to recover damages through a negligence lawsuit, and a Gallatin lawyer familiar with truck accident cases can represent you.
-As part of your claim, you would need to show the defendant truck driver's duty, a breach of duty, actual and proximate causation, and quantifiable damages.
+If you are hurt in this type of crash, or by a similar event, you may be able to recover damages through a negligence lawsuit.
+This means that you would need to show the defendant truck driver’s duty, a breach of duty, actual and proximate causation, and quantifiable damages.

 In some cases, the big rig driver or the trucking company may point to the change in road texture as the cause of the accident.
 If the slick patch is weather-related, and there was nothing the trucker could have done to avoid jackknifing, a victim may not be able to recover compensation.
 However, in many cases, a big rig driver’s negligence contributes to or causes an accident, irrespective of the road conditions.

-Sometimes multiple parties may be liable for injuries resulting from a tractor-trailer wreck, and a Gallatin truck accident attorney can help you identify them.
+Sometimes multiple parties may be liable for injuries resulting from a tractor-trailer wreck.
 If a commercial driver claims he was driving safely, for example, but defective road design created a pool of standing water, a victim may sue not only the trucker but also the construction company or the government entity that created the faulty highway surface.
 A jury will apportion fault among all parties whom it finds to bear some responsibility for a crash.
 As long as the victim is not deemed to be 50% or more at fault for a tractor-trailer accident, he or she may be able to recover from all the other individuals or entities found to be at least partly at fault.
 The compensation award will be proportionate to their percentages of responsibility and can cover both objective and subjective forms of harm.
 Types of damages may extend from lost wages, hospital bills, property damage, and other out-of-pocket costs to pain and suffering.

 Gallatin Lawyer Ready to Protect Your Rights After a Truck Accident